 Ron’s focus for Sciandri was to produce only estate wines and for a number of years they did so.
 The 2006 was their inaugural vintage – a 100% Cabernet Sauvignon.
 With other red varieties planted on the property they also produce a Bordeaux styled blend.
 In a tribute to their Italian heritage, the small block of grapes planted near their house comes from their family vineyard in Italy.
 It is very likely that some of the obscure varieties growing here are the only ones growing in all of Napa Valley.
 One of these varieties historically only grows in and around their ancestral village of Quercia in northern Italy.
 These few vines have special significance to the family, not only are they a connection to their heritage but the grapes from these vines are co-fermented every year with the rest of their vineyard.

 With no traffic Quercia is located about 90 minutes from Genoa and one hour from Pisa.
 This tiny picturesque village of less than 200 people is located in the rolling hills.
-In Italian, quercia means oak; we did spot a number of oak trees growing in and around the village during our visit.
+In Italian, quercia means oak; we did spot a number of oak trees growing in and around the village during our several visits.
 As with other small Italian villages, we recommend parking and exploring the town on foot.
 Several highlights include a visit to the local church, a marble statue which greets visitors entering one part of the town and for us personally, seeing several small vineyard blocks growing within the village.
 A couple of residents rent out their homes similar to a bed and breakfast and at least one restaurant may be open depending on the time of year.

 Their packaging represents the family’s history.
 The wine label is blue; one does not see many blue labels on wine bottles, but this color is traditional, is designed well, with significant visual input contributed by Rebecca.
 The colors are taken from the flag flown in Quercia; within the oak leaf on the label is a visual of grapes – each of these berries represents a family member involved in the winery.